behnamasadi/cpp_tutorials/CMake_Tutorials/README.md

 ## Exporting Your Project

-There are three ways to access your project from another project:
+There are 3 ways to access your project from another project:
-### Adding Subproject
+### 1) Adding Subproject
 Adding your project with add_subdirectory().
 For small and header only libraries, you can just use add_subdirectory() and include the entire  porject.
 You can use **CMAKE_CURRENT_SOURCE_DIR** instead of **PROJECT_SOURCE_DIR** and
 ```